 The 16th International Workshop on Team Working

-This year a company visit is included as part of the workshop.
+This year a company visit was included as part of the workshop.
 The company is a tool manufacturer, which has extensive experience with work designs based on autonomous work groups.
 The work designs are build on strong traditions of union-management cooperation and participatory organizational development.
 The company visit is an opportunity to learn about autonomous work groups in a Scandinavian industrial context.

 Call for papers